-On completing my M A degree at the Royal College of Art , I got commissions immediately working on editorial magazines like NOVA, Cosmopolitan, Daily Telegraph and many others.
+On completing my M A degree at the Royal College of Art, I got commissions immediately, working for magazines like NOVA, Cosmopolitan, Daily Telegraph and many others.

 I was so keen to get started having been a student, firstly for four years at Bournemouth and Poole College of Art, followed by two years at the RCA.